Maillait/Online_Portfolio/README.md

 ------
 2025/9/16
 ------
-move project from local file system to github, make mmodular and improve graphics.
+move project from local file system to github, make modular and improve graphics.